Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Add **load balancing rules** - The rule will define routing and spliting traffic towards the virtual machines
             - `load balancer || load balancing rule -> add,give name, protocol TCP, port 80, backend port 80, selct pool and health prob by name as you created above, rest as default`
             - This rule is essentially directing front-end requests to the load balancer to the backend pool which will also conduct a health probe prior to directing traffic
+        - You can test whether the loadbalancer is working by pasting the public ip of the load balancer and /default.html, if its working then it will be able to display the html pages from the VMs
+    - **Setting up the standard load balancer**
+        - You can have independent virtual machines, but they must be part of the same Vnet